What’s A Good Shichimi Togarashi Substitute?

 In a pinch: Make a simple (though less aromatic) alternative

 Shichimi togarashi is known for its complex citrusy and spicy flavor, and these “in a pinch” options will take that complexity of flavor right off the table.
-Instead, we rely on spice rack staples that are perfect for use in a pinch.
+Instead, we rely on spice rack staples that are perfect for use when in immediate need.
 They are both spicy, but more neutral in flavor, using sesame seeds.
 They won’t add complexity to a dish, but they won’t ruin the expected taste of the recipe either.

 Option 1: